TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

   - The AES3 bit stream is 6.144 Mbit/s for 48Khz 2ch and if we assume that Ultranet is 8ch/stream, that is 24.576 Mbit/s
   - Behringer seem to skirt the "this breaks the spec" line of every specification they based Ultranet upon.

-So we can safely assume 🧐 that they are using a standard line driver running at 5V over a generic Ethernet pulse transformer which are typically 100 Ohms (which fits the tolerance)
+So we can safely assume 🧐 that they are using a standard line driver running at 5V over a generic Ethernet pulse transformer which has a typical impedance of 100 Ohms (which fits the tolerance)

 During his project, Christian made a small PCB to receive Ultranet, he used the [SI-52008-F](https://www.mouser.fr/datasheet/2/643/belfs08419_1-2290057.pdf) an RJ-45 connector with integrated magnetics and POE capability.
 This connector is then wired to the [AM26LV32](https://www.ti.com/lit/ds/symlink/am26lv32.pdf), a `Low-Voltage, High-Speed Quadruple Differential Line Receiver` that can handle up to 32MHz data rates, can receive 5V signals and outputs 3.3V.